-- making several telephone calls a day to an ex-girlfriend and leaving messages that say, “we’re meant to be together.”
+- making several telephone calls daily to an ex-girlfriend and leaving messages saying, “We’re meant to be together.”

 - sending text messages to someone threatening to sexually assault the person.

 - emailing a person nude images with messages asking for sex.